Skip to main content

 What does Teilkasko (partial coverage) include?

-Teilkasko pays for damage from theft, fire, explosion, storm (force 7+), hail, lightning, flooding, earthquake, glass breakage, wildlife collisions, marten bites (including consequential damage), and electrical short circuits.
-Self-caused accidents and vandalism are NOT covered.
-For those you need Vollkasko (full coverage).
+Standard Teilkasko pays for damage from theft, fire, explosion, storm (from wind force 8), hail, lightning, flooding, glass breakage, collisions with hoofed game (deer, wild boar), marten bites, and electrical short circuits.
+Coverage for all animal types, marten consequential damage, earthquakes, and ferry transport requires extended cover clauses and is not standard.
+Self-caused accidents and vandalism are NOT covered - for those you need Vollkasko (full coverage).

 How much does Teilkasko cost in Germany in 2026?

 There is no single answer because your premium depends on the type class, regional class, deductible, and annual mileage.
 The GDV assigns Teilkasko to 24 type classes (10 to 33).
-For 2026, the industry reports an average premium increase of about eight percent compared to the previous year.
+For 2026, cheap-segment new-contract prices across all car-insurance types are about seven percent higher year-on-year (Verivox index); the biggest rise, about eight percent, hits Vollkasko (full coverage).

 What is the difference between Teilkasko and Vollkasko?